marcellomontemagno/marcellomontemagno.github.io/_posts/2017-03-19-A-concise-summary-about-promises.md

 ## Promises can be chained

-Because value returned by the promises are always wrapped in promises, promises can be chained, here an example
+Because values returned by the promises are always wrapped in promises, promises can be chained, here an example

     var p1 = new Promise(function(resolve, reject) {
         resolve(42);